fglock/Perlito/README-perlito5-JavaScript.md

 - reference to scalar doesn't work properly.
     The reference points to a copy of the value

-- "~~" smartmatch is not implemented
+- `~~` smartmatch is not implemented

-- "sleep" is not implemented in the browser.
+- `sleep` is not implemented in the browser.
-  Perlito5 in node.js implements "sleep" using an npm module.
+  Perlito5 in node.js implements `sleep` using an npm module.

 - Perlito5 in the browser doesn't implement many of the perl I/O operators;
   Perlito5 in node.js should implement most of the I/O operators.